-Note 21 Joint Operations
+Note 19 Joint Operations

-(a)

-The Company currentlyhas a 20% (P.Y.
-20%) Non-Operator participating interest in a joint arrangement in relation to JPDA 06-103 block which was awarded to consortium in the year 2006 by the Autoridade Nacional do Petroleo e Minerais (ANPM) of Timor Leste.
+(a) The Company had a 20% Non-Operator participating interest in a joint arrangement in relation to JPDA 06-103 block which was was awarded to consortium in the year 2006 by the Autoridade Nacional do Petroleo e Minerais (ANPM) of Timor Leste.
 The principal place of the joint operation is in East Timor.

 The exploration activity was suspended because of the uncertainty arising out of arbitration proceedings by Timor Leste Government against Government of Australia with regard to the 'Certain Maritime Arrangements in Timor Sea', (CMATS) Treaty, the consortium submitted formal request to Autoridade Nacional do Petroleo e Minerais (ANPM) of Timor Leste, the Regulator towards termination of Production Sharing Contract (PSC) for consent, without claim or penalty, citing expenditure in excess of commitment.
 ANPM rejected the consotium's offer to terminate without claim and penalty.
-The regulator terminated the PSC on 15th July 2015 and demanded the payment of the "liability upon termination" which has been settled during the year.
-Also, Refer Note 3 & Note 10.
+The regulator terminated the PSC on 15th July 2015 and demanded the payment of the "liability upon termination" which has been settled during the FY 2020-21.
+Also, Refer Note 3.